Wyndham Championship update: Russell Henley picks up more shots on the field after second-round 64

 Shot of the day

 Xinjun Zhang made a hole-in-one on No. 12, which was playing 221 yards.
-Zhang, who failed to make the cut, shot even par on Friday to finish his tournament at 2 under.
+Zhang, who failed to make the cut, shot even par on Friday to finish at 2 under.

 Stat of the day

-All four ACC schools in North Carolina have had winners here in Greensboro through the years.
-North Carolina (Davis Love III and Raymond Floyd), N.C.
-State (Carl Pettersson), Duke (Mike Souchak) and Wake Forest (Lanny Wadkins, Scott Hoch and Webb Simpson)
+All four ACC schools in North Carolina have had winners in Greensboro: Duke, Mike Souchak; North Carolina, Davis Love III and Raymond Floyd; N.C.
+State, Carl Pettersson; and Wake Forest, Lanny Wadkins, Scott Hoch and Simpson.

 About the leaders